 As utility bills are often larger than either real estate taxes or homeowners insurance, it only makes sense to take into consideration the energy efficiency of a home when underwriting a mortgage loan.
 Therefore, the ESICA also includes an updated version of the Sensible Accounting to Value Energy (SAVE) Act, which call for federally backed residential mortgage loans such as Fannie Mae, Freddie Mac, and FHA to factor in a home’s expected energy cost savings when assigning a value to the home.

 We’ve been telling homeowners about the benefits of energy efficiency for years at Sunlight Contractors, and we had a chance to speak to even more Louisianans this past weekend at the Pontchartrain Home and Garden Show.
-We introduced new homeowners to ways that they could start off saving money and energy right out of the gate, and we talked with owners of older homes about how they can retrofit their houses to decrease utility bills.
+We introduced new homeowners to ways that they could start off saving money and energy right out of the gate, and we talked with owners of older homes about how they can retrofit their houses with spray foam insulation to decrease utility bills.

 If you didn’t make it out to the show, take a look around our website for information on making your home more energy efficient.
 Between now and April 15, you can also sign up for a free home energy audit, the logical step to identifying ways to make your home healthier, more comfortable, and less expensive.